 While many place a freeze after their data has been compromised, this can be considered as a preventive step.

-Credit freezes aren’t for everyone, especially those who plan to take out loans or other types of credit in the near future, but may be ideal for seniors who have no expected need for credit.
-All the bureaus make them easy to place and easy to lift temporarily if needed for a loan.
+Credit freezes might not seem appealing to everyone, especially those who plan to take out loans or other types of credit in the near future, but can work for most and may be ideal for seniors who have no expected need for credit.
+All the bureaus make freezes easy to place and easy to lift temporarily if needed for a loan.

 We have one suggestion for those who senior loved ones lock their credit files with a freeze.
 Upon doing so, the credit bureaus each provide a special code that is needed to remove the freeze, either temporarily or permanently.
 Given the importance of that code, it makes sense to offer to keep a copy for senior loved ones so that at least one of you have it when needed.

 If our credit cards are lost or stolen, we know to notify the issuers to have them canceled.
 Did you know issuers many cancel cards on their own if part of a data breach?
 When they are notified by a merchant or other entity that your card number may have been part of a data breach, the issuer will typically send you a card with a new number.